samcchin/wardrobify/README.md

 * Samantha Chin - Hats microservice

 ## Design
+Both Shoes and Hats are microservices of the Wardrobe application.
+Both microservices poll from the Wardrobe API of the monolith (Wardrobe) for data - Shoes poll for Bins and Hats poll for Locations.

 ## Shoes microservice

 The Bin Value Object, defined as BinVO, is the value object for the Shoe Model.
-It is defined by polling from the Bin Model defined in the Wardrobe (monolith) for Shoes (microservice).
+It is defined by polling from the Wardrobe-API Bin Model defined in the Wardrobe (monolith) for Shoes (microservice).

 The Shoe model is defined to store all instances of shoes in the Wardrobe.
 It has multiple attributes, listed below.
 The bin is the foreign key, linking the BinVO and Shoe models.
-Every shoe instance will be tied to a location.
+Every shoe instance will be tied to a bin.
 Shoe Model attributes:
 1-Model Name
 2-Manufacturer